Fraud, Waste and Abuse

 - Altering a prescription to increase the quantity or number of refills.

-Creating a false prescription or altering a valid prescription to obtain drugs or
+- Creating a false prescription or altering a valid prescription to obtain drugs or benefits not prescribed.

 Prescription Diversion and Inappropriate Use